sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 *Multiple Authentication mode*
 In this mode one voice client and multiple data clients can be authenticated on a port and these clients are then granted access.
 Typical use case is a network of laptops and an IP phone connected to the NAS port via a hub.

-**Authentication Manager Authentication method fallback and priorities**
+#### 3.3.2.3 Authentication Manager Authentication method fallback and priorities

 Authentication manager controls the order in which the authentication methods are executed.
 Authentication manager does not make any required configuration for the respective methods to authenticate successfully.
 User or Administrator needs to ensure that the correct and appropriate configuration is present in the system.
 Using the Authentication manager, user can configure an authentication method fallback list, which is configured per port.
 If authentication using any of the method fails, then authentication of the client on the port is tried using the next or subsequent methods.